-The UEFA Women's Champions League, the blue riband club event in European football, is currently in its 25th season.
+The UEFA Women's Champions League, the blue riband club event in European football, is about to start its 26th season.

 Since the first running of the tournament, then called the UEFA Women's Cup, back in 2001/02, only eight different sides from five different countries have managed to put their names on the trophy.